Skip to main content

 MPA students will complete 24 core hours and 18 elective hours.
 You will consult with your program advisor to choose electives that align with your interests and help you become a successful professional in the public or nonprofit sector.

 Pre-service students are required to complete an internship as part of the 42 credit hour requirement.
-Find a detailed look at the program requirements in our student handbook.
+Find a detailed look at the program requirements in our student handbook (updated handbook link coming soon).

 • PA 510: Public Administration Institutions and Values